jonlpersson/ed-latimore/site/_posts/2024-02-14-3-frameworks-for-making-better-decisions.md

 When I changed trainers, my thought at the time was that I would not get over the hump in my current situation with my trainer.
 That meant all my training would be wasted, and I'd be embarrassed losing.
 Again, my ego appears.

 So when deciding what it costs you to NOT take action, imagine the pain you'll endure if things keep going the way they are.
 Do not assume that your situation will suddenly and spontaneously improve.
-When you harbor illusions of passivity, you will be in for a rude awakening when things don't go according to plan.&nbsp;
+When you harbor illusions of passivity, you will be in for a rude awakening when things don't go according to plan.

 ## Decision Framework 2: The worst-case scenario I can live with